PERSONAL REQUIREMENTS:

 SALON VIOLATIONS

-Podiatrist.
-Any Tech diagnosing, prescribing or providing "cure" medical treatment can be prosecuted including lawsuits by clients.
-All beauty professional are NOT allowed to cut
+recognize skin issues for referral to a licensed Doctor or Podiatrist.
+Any Tech diagnosing, prescribing or providing "cure" medical treatment can be prosecuted with lawsuits by clients.
+All beauty

-any living tissue (or skin) off the fingers, toes or feet without an additional license from the Board of Medicine to avoid potential lawsuits from clients and a reportable
+professional are NOT allowed to cut any living tissue (or skin) on the skin without an additional license from the Board of Medicine (to avoid potential lawsuits from